© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman villa 500yds (460m) SW of Clanville House is a scheduled monument protected by Historic England under reference 1001839.
 View the official record →

-The Roman villa 500 yards south-west of Clanville House is a Romano-British domestic settlement dating to the Roman period in England.
+Roman villa 500 yards south-west of Clanville House is a Romano-British country estate located in Hampshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001839.

 Roman villa 500yds (460m) SW of Clanville House is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1001839.